mobify/vellum/README.md

 #### Layout
 We define `$unit` as the basic measure for spacing and alignment of elements.
 For best results, set a value between 6px and 12px.
 When applying the variable, use it in whole and half multiples.

-If you use a vertical rhythm, feel free to add variables for it here.
+If you prefer several distinct variables for spacing, such as `$v-space` or `$h-space`, add these here.
+In general these should be derived from `$unit`.

+Any other project-specific variables for layout should go here as well.

 #### Z-Index
 Organizes z-index usage by providing a set of named layers.
 Values can be incremented/decremented slightly as necessary. eg. `$stage-layer + 1`;